tkvmai/AutomatedWellLogCorrelation/README.md

-# Automated well log correlation using Python
+# Automated well log correlation using Python abc

 This repository contains a preliminary (and admittely incomplete) set of scripts that can be used to correlate two or more well logs automatically without any user input.